-Rsm 521 Supervised Field Education 3 credit
+RSM 521 Supervised Field Education 3 credits

-Rsm 522 Supervised Field Education 3 credit
+RSM 522 Supervised Field Education 3 credits

-Rsm 523 Supervised Field Education 3 credit
+RSM 523 Supervised Field Education 3 credits

-Rsm 531 Theology of the New Testament The nature of revelation and inspiration; the process of NT composition and the means to recover its message; historical backgrounds of the communities and theologies of the writers

-Rsm 532 Ecclesiology and Ministry 2 credits Study of the mission of the church, past, present and future; the implications this history has for the meaning and practice the ministry.

-Rsm 533 Contemporary Theological Issues

-The relationship of traditional formulations and current developments in doctrinal areas, i.e., God, Jesus, the human person, grace, sin, redemption, to the pastoral situation today.

-Rsm 534 Sacramental Theology

-New Testament foundations; historical development in theology and practice; particular attention to celebration of the faith community.

-Rsm 535 Christian Ethics

-The foundations and methodology of Christian moral theology.
-Includes theories of moral development, and attention to specific ethical issues of sexuality and justice.

-Rsm 536 Contemporary Values and Belief

-A study of the major influences in today's culture-sociological, economic, political, technological, psychological; the mission of the church within this society.

-Rsm 537 Prayer and Worship

-Rsm 597 Independent Study

-Rsm 598 Independent Study

-A theoretical base and experiential understanding of both the celebrations of the christian community and models of personal prayer.

-Rsm 587 Master's Project 3 credits

-Rsm 588 Master's Project 3 credits

-Rsm 591 Special Topics 1-6 credits
+- RSM 531 Theologies of the New Testament 3 credits The nature of revelation and inspiration; the process of NT composition and the means to recover its message; historical backgrounds of the communities and theologies of the writers. - RSM 532 Ecclesiology and Ministry 3 credits Study of the mission of the church, past, present and future; the implications this history has for the meaning and practice of the ministry. - RSM 533 Contemporary Theological Issues 2 credits The relationship of traditional formulations and current developments in doctrinal areas, i.e., God, Jesus, the human person, grace, sin, redemption, to the pastoral situation today. - RSM 534 Sacramental Theology 3 credits New Testament foundations; historical development in theology and practice; particular attention to celebration of the faith community. - RSM 535 Christian Ethics 3 credits The foundations and methodology of Christian moral theology.
+Includes theories of moral development, and attention to specific ethical issues of sexuality and justice. - RSM 536 Contemporary Values and Belief 2 credits A study of the major influences in today's culture-sociological, economic, political, technological, psychological; the mission of the church within this society. - RSM 537Prayer and Worship2 creditsA theoretical base and experiential understanding of both the celebrations of the Christian community and models of personal prayer.3 creditsRSM 587Graduate Project3 creditsRSM 588Graduate Project3 creditsRSM 591Special Topics1-6 credits

-Rsm 592 Special Topics 1-6 credits
+HOW 392 Special Topics 1-0 creans

-Rsm 593 Special Topics 1-6 credits
+RSM 593 Special Topics 1-6 credits

-Rsm 596 Independent Study 1-6 credits
+RSM 596 Independent Study 1-6 credits

+RSM 597 Independent Study 1-6 credits

+RSM 598 Independent Study 1-6 credits